 But the complex laws that regulate special education can be difficult for parents to navigate when you’ve never done it before.
 Training with Valerie will equip you to learn self advocacy skills and gain the knowledge you need to become your child’s greatest advocate.

 It is Valerie’s priority to ensure that you are fully informed about your parental rights and provisions under the Individuals with Disabilities Education Act (IDEA).

 Want helpful tips to guide, motivate and inform you to become a successful advocate for your child delivered right to your inbox each month?

-Register today and as a FREE BONUS you will receive the new Parent Handbook written by Valerie Aprahamian!
+Register today and as a FREE BONUS you will receive the The Top 10 Mistakes Parents Make that May be Costing You Services for Your Child Guide written by Valerie Aprahamian!

 The Rights of Children with Special Needs

 In 1975, Congress enacted legislation to protect the educational rights of children who are disabled.
 These laws were created to ensure that children with special educational needs are identified as early as possible and receive a Free Appropriate Public Education (FAPE).

 The greatest challenge to parents and educators can be properly identifying special needs children.
 The behavior exhibited by special needs children can be misinterpreted and considered as defiance, lack of motivation and/or laziness.
 That misidentification can lead to punitive disciplinary actions, instead of positive behavior interventions which therefore provide an appropriate education.

 If you have just come home from yet another unsuccessful IEP meeting, where you felt like an observer and not a participant in your child’s education, then you are in the right place.

 - Your child may never reach their full potential